tighten/phpreleases/README.md

 Provides API endpoints for support information for PHP versions 5.6 and later.

-This is a Laravel-based application that leverages the Github Repositories API to stream release tags from the `php/php-src` repo.
+This is a Laravel-based application that leverages the GitHub Repositories API to stream release tags from the `php/php-src` repo.
 We are then parsing out old and irrelevant tags (ex: alpha, beta and release candidates) and storing them along with support dates.

 The following endpoints are currently available:
 - GET `/versions`: Returns all PHP versions 5.6+